French Somaliland in World War II: Fighting during 10–25 June

-Italy's declaration of war on France and Great Britain came on 10 June 1940 and the next day, 11 June, Legentilhomme was named supreme commander of all Allied forces in the so-called Somaliland theatre.
-In his own Somaliland he had a garrison of seven battalions of Senegalese and Somali infantry, three batteries of field guns, four batteries of anti-aircraft guns, a company of light tanks, four companies of militia and irregulars, two platoons of the camel corps and an assortment of aircraft.
+Italy's declaration of war on France and Britain came on 10 June 1940, and the next day Legentilhomme was named supreme commander of all Allied forces in the Somaliland theatre.
+In French Somaliland he had a garrison of seven battalions of Senegalese and Somali infantry, three batteries of field guns, four batteries of anti-aircraft guns, a company of light tanks, four companies of militia and irregulars, two platoons of the camel corps and an assortment of aircraft.

 Since the Allies were outnumbered by about 40,000 to 9,000 along the Somaliland frontier, no offensive actions were planned, although Legentilhomme did receive an order on 11 June to resist "to the end" (jusqu'au bout).
 The intention was to pin down the Italians while stoking an Ethiopian revolt.
 The Italians did undertake some offensive actions beginning on 18 June.
 From Harrar Governorate, troops under General Guglielmo Nasi attacked the fort of Ali-Sabieh in the south and Dadda'to in the north.
 There were also skirmishes in the area of Dagguirou and around the lakes Abbe and Ally.
 Near Ali-Sabieh, there was some skirmishing over the Djibouti–Addis Ababa railway.
 In the first week of war, the Italian Navy sent the submarines Torricelli and Perla to patrol French territorial waters in the Gulf of Tadjoura in front of the ports of Djibouti, Tadjoura and Obock.
 By the end of June the Italians had also occupied the border fortifications of Magdoul, Daimoli, Balambolta, Birt Eyla, Asmailo, Tewo, Abba, Alailou, Madda and Rahale.

 On 17 June some Italian Meridionali Ro.37bis aircraft undertook a reconnaissance of Djibouti, noting five or six warships in the port and about twenty aircraft at a nearby aerodrome.
 That same day, the French evacuated the outlying station of Dadda'to and Douméra on the border, although whether it had come under Italian attack is a matter of dispute.
 The French soon re-occupied it.
 On 21 June eleven Caproni Ca.133s bombed Djibouti in the largest raid of the colony's brief war.
 Anti-aircraft fire was intense and two Italian aircraft failed to return, but fires and explosions were seen in Djibouti.
 Overnight, several waves of Savoia-Marchetti SM.81 bombers attacked the port facilities.
 On 22 June the Italians suspected the British might try to establish a forward base at Djibouti, and five Ro.37bis, four CR.42 and one CR.32 aircraft based out of Dire Dawa strafed the airfield there.
 An Italian pilot described this attack in his diary: "The anti-aircraft defence is very poor ...
 We make another turn to see if any of the French fighters will have the courage to take off.
 Not one!"
 Some French Potez 25 TOE reconnaissance aircraft bombed Italian installations at Dewele in retaliation.